 “It’s been a gift,” Gordon told The Times, choking back tears.
 “I have felt enormous gratitude for the past several months.”

 For Gordon, it’s a thrill to accomplish something so challenging and rewarding with her other half.
-She and Maura have been practically inseparable since kindergarten.
-When Gordon’s family moved in next door (relocating from Plainview, New York to Great Neck), Maura instantly decided that her new neighbor would be her best friend.
+She and Mauro have been practically inseparable since kindergarten.
+When Gordon’s family moved in next door (relocating from Plainview, New York to Great Neck), Mauro instantly decided that her new neighbor would be her best friend.
 In fact, she ambushed her mother in the shower to introduce her to Gordon.

 “That was day one of our friendship,” Gordon reflected.

-But it wasn’t until two and a half years ago, when Gordon had a frightening cancer diagnosis, that Maura finally obliged.
+But it wasn’t until two and a half years ago, when Gordon had a frightening cancer diagnosis, that Mauro finally obliged.

-At first, Gordon admitted there was some light-hearted animosity toward Maura.
+At first, Gordon admitted there was some light-hearted animosity toward Mauro.

 “I started to get pissed off because she’s incredible for a 57-year-old woman, how flexible she is,” Gordon said.
 “I compared myself to her a little bit with the flexibility, but we have a way of inspiring each other.
 It became a really special journey.”